 Finally, the fact that fees relative to the amount of (in-range) liquidity are significantly higher for v2 pools compared to v3 pools, even when comparing pools with equal fee tiers (0.3%) is arguably surprising.
 On both types of AMMs, arbitrage losses are proportional to the liquidity provided.
 The same would be true for retail trading volume if these trades were routed optimally (assuming trading fees are equal).
-However, larger pools (e.g., the v3 pools) should see proportionally more volume when fixed costs per swap, such as blockchain transaction fees, are taken into account.
+However, larger pools (i.e. the v3 pools) should see proportionally more volume when taking fixed costs per swap, such as blockchain transaction fees, into account.
 So the ratio of fees to in-range liquidity, and thereby the returns from fees, would be expected to be at least as large in v3 pools as in v2 pools.

 One possible explanation for the difference in earnings from fees could lie in an important distinction between Uniswap v3 and v2: Uniswap v3 allows for competition between LPs.
-Its design enables
+Its design enables active LPs to move their liquidity around when prices change to optimize their earning from fees, thereby possibly diminishing the share of fees going to passive LPs who do not move their liquidity position.
+The liquidity position considered in this work is passive,